Polymer/old-docs-site/1.0/docs/devguide/properties.md

 For a Boolean property to be configurable from markup, it must default to `false`.
 If it defaults to `true`, you cannot set it to `false` from markup, since the presence of the attribute, with or without a value, equates to `true`.
 This is the standard behavior for attributes in the web platform.

-If the standard behavior doesn't fit your use case, you can use a string-valued or number-valued attribute instead.
+If this behavior doesn't fit your use case, you can use a string-valued or number-valued attribute instead.

 ### Configuring object and array properties